By BARRY LANK

 About a block away, CIM is already building an even larger, 14,400-square-foot retail and commercial project at 4121 Santa Monica Blvd.
 One level of shops, restaurants and perhaps a fitness center and patios will sit on top of a level of parking.

 The junction’s funky assortment of shops, restaurants and bars have been joined by some more refined and upscale players over the years.
 Earlier this month, the opening party for the high-end women’s apparel store Creatures of Comfort, which once operated on Melrose Avenue in West Hollywood, attracted “a star-studded and fashionable crowd,” said Flaunt magazine.

 Lukens noted the area may be suffering its share of growing pains along the way.

 “I think the retail will continue to see turnover as tenants gauge price points and goods the neighborhood wants to purchase,” he said.
 “You’ve seen the first wave of retailers start to go out who overpriced themselves.
 This will continue as rents rise to the highest levels ever tracked for the neighborhood.”

-But Roger Merians, sales agent with Coda Brokerage, says the neighborhood has still retained its eclectic character – noting a diverse mix that includes Rough Trade Leathers, Mohawk General Store, Army & Navy Outdoor Supply, and MOTA, the cannabis dispensary that recently replaced Circus of Books.
+But Roger Merians, sales agent with Atlas Real Estate Group, says the neighborhood has still retained its eclectic character – noting a diverse mix that includes Rough Trade Leathers, Mohawk General Store, Army & Navy Outdoor Supply, and MOTA, the cannabis dispensary that recently replaced Circus of Books.

 “There’s such a broad range of things happening on the street,” Merians said, “even with the new people coming in, fabric of the street has stayed unique.”